What is a Performance Bond?

 If these documents are not presented, the surety may be hesitant to provide a facility.
 Almost every Surety market in Canada likes to work with companies that are well capitalized, have decent cash flow, a good track record of jobs completed, and finally consistently profitable.
 When debt shows up on balance sheets, it usually is a huge red flag with the surety.
 In most cases, they either deny the bond request or charge a high bond premium to compensate for the risk presented.
 These requirements vary depending on the type of job, location, and the size.
 It is common for a surety company to deny the same job in one geo vs another as they may have a higher risk tolerance and appetite for specific demographics.

 - Putting up your own cash – You can put your own money collateral and have amount act as a security for the project owner.
-This option is more traditional and was used before performance bonds became more popular.
+This option is more traditional and was used before any type of construction bonds became more popular.
 The drawback with this option is that it effects your working capital and every company needs a solid cash flow to do the jobs.
 Unless you have the cash available to put up, it would be tough to satisfy the project owners demands for a collateral without taking a serious hit on your working capital.

 - Letter of credit – Getting a letter of credit from the bank is another great option.
 With this option, your banking institution basically vouching for you and is guaranteeing that payments or delivery will occur depending on the terms you agree with them.

 In most cases, you would know the exact specs required when it comes to getting the bond ahead of time.
 This information can usually be found in the tender document.
 If you are confused about what a tender document is, then to clarify further, we are talking about the document that has the job description, requirements, bidding information, etc. Read through that document and search for the bonding requirement section.
 There you will find everything you need to know.
 Also, if you do not want to do the searching yourself, send the documents to us or tell us a bit about the job (tender), we’ll find the specs and make your life easy.
-If you require a performance bond ASAP, we recommend completing the Surety bonding application by clicking below!
+If you require a bond ASAP, we recommend completing the Surety bonding application by clicking below!

 THE UGLY TRUTH about Construction Companies and Builders!